Dragon Keeper: Plot summary

 As the first few days pass, Sedric's attempts to convince Alise to give up her journey and go back fall on deaf ears.
 She continues to find herself more and more infatuated with Leftrin, despite his differences from the posh traders she has grown up around.
 She tries to speak to Sintara, who basks in her compliments and enjoys making Thymara fight to get her attention away from Alise.
 Alise finds it hard to get any real information from her.

-Two of the weaker dragons don't have keepers.
+Two of the weaker dragons do not have keepers.
 Thymara, Tats, and a young girl named Sylve, try tending to the wounds on the weak silver dragon's tail.
 Sedric comes to help with the hopes of getting some valuable dragon items, keeping some pieces of festering flesh.
 He thinks back on how Hest slowly took over his life.
 He befriends Thymara so that she will translate for him when Alise speaks to the dragons, as he cannot understand them when they speak.
-Later on he sneaks out at night to take some scales from a copper dragon, near death, and gets some blood from it as well, which he tastes.
+Later on, he sneaks out at night to take some scales from a copper dragon, near death, and gets some blood from it as well, which he tastes.
 When the keepers realize that the dragon will not last much longer, there is an argument as to what should be done with it, where Greft thinks that they can use the dragon.
 Mercor arrives to tell them that dragons belong only to dragons and he will watch over the copper with Sylve until it dies.
 It is uncertain at this point if they realize that Sedric had stolen body parts from it.
 Sedric goes on to tell Alise that they must leave because he fears that the obvious attraction between her and Captain Leftrin will make her unfaithful.

 The book closes with the last letter between the pigeon keepers, revealing Alise's father's concern about her agreement to travel up the Rain Wilds River with the expedition.